 A DUI is more than just a traffic ticket; it’s a serious criminal charge that can have lifelong consequences.
 If you were arrested for DUI in Los Alamitos, you need a way to defend yourself.
 Even without any prior criminal history, a DUI conviction will cause you to lose your driver’s license, face thousands of dollars in fines, have to take DUI school classes, and even face the possibility of jail time.
 For these reasons and more, you need a good Los Alamitos DUI lawyer on your side — and it should be the first step you take after your arrest.

-Your DUI lawyer can help you navigate the complicated California legal system and seek the best outcome for you in your DUI case.
+Your DUI lawyer in Los Angeles can help you navigate the complicated California legal system and seek the best outcome for you in your DUI case.
 To get a FREE consultation with a Los Alamitos DUI lawyer, contact us today.
 Call (310) 896-2724, or fill out the Free Case Evaluation form to the right of this page.

 How Can I Beat a Los Alamitos DUI?

 DUI charges are serious and might seem conclusive, but it is absolutely possible to beat one.
 DUI lawyers are able to get defendants better outcomes and, in some cases, cleared of all their charges.
 That being said, you need solid knowledge, skill, training, and experience on your side to beat a DUI charge.
 That’s where a DUI lawyer makes all the difference.

 A DUI lawyer will seek to beat your DUI by looking at the evidence against you in your case.
 Going through each piece one by one, they’ll look for weak spots that can get the evidence disqualified from your case.
 These are often issues that an untrained eye won’t be able to spot, but DUI lawyers are experts at catching details others don’t.

 Here are some ways they may work to challenge your DUI evidence: